 Other Recipes To Try

 - 2 ½ cups flour

 - 3/4 cup* water

 - In a medium sized bowl mix together the flour, salt and sugar.
 Using a cheese grater, grate the frozen butter directly into the flour mixture.
 Or cut it into small cubes using a sharp knife.
 With a pastry maker or a fork cut the butter into the flour until it resembles crumbs.
 There should be some pea sized lumps in the flour plant butter mixture.** Grab a handful and squeeze it together.
 If it forms a clump in your hand it is mixed.

-- Pour in ⅓ cup of water and the lemon juice or vinegar.
+- Add the lemon juice to the water.
+Pour the water in 1/4 cup at a time while gently folding it into the dry ingredients.
+If you don’t use all the water that’s alright.
 Using a fork, fold together until your dough has a shaggy texture.
 It should still look rather crumbly and slightly dry.
 If there are spots of the dry butter flour mix left, mix in water by the tablespoon until incorporated.

 - Take a large handful of the dough and gently form it into a ball.
 Repeat so you have two even sized dough balls.
 Place each ball onto a sheet of wax or parchment paper.
 Flatten each ball into a disc about 1 inch thick.
 Cover in plastic wrap and place in the fridge to rest for 30 minutes to 1 hour.

 - When ready, remove dough from the fridge for 5 Use a rolling pin to gently roll the disc into a 12-14 inch crust.
 I make mine just under a ¼ inch thick and about 12 inches.
 I like to roll them out on floured parchment paper to make sure it doesn’t stick.so I can easily flip them into the pie plate.

 - Gently flip the crust into a 9 inch pie plate.